 Research is a way of looking at something in-depth to gain more knowledge.
 It’s done by using scientific methods, like observing and asking questions.

-The students pursuing MBA or Ph.D., from Ireland national University have confusion related to writing different types of research.
-In order to avoid such confusion of students, a detailed explanation of the different types of research has been given in the article by an expert team of Ireland assignment help.
+The students pursuing MBA or PhD, from Ireland national University have confusion related to writing different types of research.
+To avoid such confusion for students, a detailed explanation of the different types of research has been given in the article by an expert team of Ireland assignment help.

 Before getting to know about the different types of research you need to first understand what is research?

 Research is categorized into two sections these are basic and Applied research.

 A) Basic research

 You can perform such a type of investigation for collecting the facts for increasing knowledge about a particular field.
 For instance, Research performs an investigation for identifying the trends in the market.

 B) Applied research

 It is a type of research that you can perform for examining and resolving issues in real life.
 In such a type of research, you can use scientific techniques for resolving the issue.
 Applied research helps analyze the ways things are changed.

 Applied research is helpful in resolving the issues which have a great influence on a human being.